-Patrick has funded healthcare for 44 patients in 9 countries.
+Patrick has funded healthcare for 72 patients in 10 countries.

-Samwel is a child from Tanzania.
-He is the last born in a family of four children.
-He quite boy and shy in public.
-His father works a posho-mill shop (a local maize-mill) as the operator.
-He earns barely enough to support his family.
-Samwel’s mother is a stay home mother.
-Samwel was diagnosed with genu valgus.
-His legs bow inward so that his knees touch.
+Saumu is a three-year-old girl from Tanzania.
+Saumu is the second born child in a family of three children.
+She has a twin brother by the name of Ramadhani.
+They love playing together though Saumu's mother shared that Saumu has a hard time keeping up with her brother due to her health condition.
+Both of Saumu's parents are small-scale farmers who get their daily food from what they harvest.
+Her father also seeks day jobs which helps to get a little additional money to support his family.
+Saumu has been diagnosed with Genu Varus, where her legs are bowed outward so that her knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, he is unable to walk.
-Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Samwel.
-The procedure is scheduled to take place on September 3rd.
-Treatment will hopefully restore Samwel's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
-Samwel’s mother says, “Please help my son get this treatment so that he may walk without difficulty or pain. “
+As a result, she cannot walk well.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Saumu.
+The procedure is scheduled to take place on March 15th.
+Treatment will hopefully restore Saumu's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
+Saumus’s mother says, “Please help my daughter she is struggling to walk.”